-Last Sunday I preached the first message in a series on Galatians.
-Paul pulled no punches and I reflected that somewhat in my message.
-So this morning I’ve woken up pondering this quote from Andy Stanley:
+When I preached a series on Galatians I realized Paul pulled no punches.
+I reflected that somewhat in my message.
+I also pondered this quote from Andy Stanley:

 “The church, or I should say, church people, must quit adding the word “but” to the end of our sentences about grace.
 Grace plus is no longer grace.
 Grace minus is no longer grace.
 We are afraid people will abuse grace if presented in its purest form.
 We need not fear that, we should assume that.
 Religious people crucified grace personified.
 Of course grace will be abused.
 But grace is a powerful dynamic.
 Grace wins out in the end.
 It is not our responsibility to qualify it.
 It is our responsibility to proclaim it and model it.”